cronosnull/nginx_ensite/README.md

 ## Acknowledgments

-Thanks to [perusio](http://github.com/perusio) for the original script script.
+Thanks to [perusio](http://github.com/perusio) for the original script.